 There are also digital services like Inkblot Therapy that offer life coaching and mental health counselling for employees to be able to perform and feel their best at work.
 You can offer funds to cover these and similar services through Honeybee Allowance Accounts.

-Honeybee’s digital platform helps companies offer a wide variety of attractive incentives and perks, including flexible spending accounts for lifestyle benefits.
-Honeybee Allowance Accounts are easy to administer and even easier to use to provide funding for fitness, wellness, education, child care and many other popular benefits categories.
+Honeybee’s digital platform helps companies offer a wide variety of attractive incentives and perks.
+Honeybee Allowance Accounts are easy to administer and even easier to use.